Skip to main content

 • The inclusion fee goes to the sequencer to defray the cost of the data that Etherlink stores on Tezos layer 1.
 Transactions that use more data pay a higher fee.

-Unlike some other chains, Etherlink does not use a voluntary gas fee, also known as a tip, to encourage block producers to include transactions more quickly.
+Unlike some other chains, Etherlink does not use a voluntary gas fee, also known as a tip or priority fee, to encourage block producers to include transactions more quickly.
 Because the Etherlink sequencer orders transactions in first-come-first-served order, there is no need to offer higher fees for faster inclusion.

 Execution fee